MichaelSchreier/Pantheon/Readme.md

 By pressing the __run simulation__ button the simulation is started.
 3. The _plot settings_ tab allows to choose the plot plane (XY, XZ, YZ), as well as rearrange the simulation results to be plotted relative to the motion of any of the simulated objects.
 This is often necessary for simulations over longer periods of time as the system as a whole will frequently drift with respect to the lab frame, caused by the nonvanishing total momentum of the system.
 In such cases choosing the central object (e.g. the main star) as the new plot origin will fix the issue.
 At any point the plot can be set to the desired parameters by pressing the __update plot__ button.
+4. The _orbital analysis_ tab can be used to determine the orbital periods of the bodies around one another.

 ### FAQs
 + _What algorithm is Pantheon using?_